htdung167/AutoVideoCrawler/README.md

 ```
 7.Files will be downloaded to 'download' directory.

-# How to download Youtube video
+# How to download Youtube videos
 1. Install Chrome (notice the version of chrome driver in chromedriver folder)
 2. Git clone:
 ```